 - Pros: It turns on by punching the bottom.
 Classic Mario will never go out of style.
 Insanely unique gift.

-Buy This for the Study-Weary Geek Who Needs Naps
+Buy This Gift for the Study-Weary Geek Who Needs a Nap

 Let’s be honest.
-It’s extremely difficult not to make fun of someone wearing this gift, but the usefulness and comfort of the Ostrich Pillow cannot be denied.
-Ideal for constant travelers or students who need a short break from studying, the Ostrich Pillow is like a personal, mobile version of the Google Nap Pod.
-Also perfect for extreme introverts, they can escape into a darkened world of soft, plush comfort and avoid all interaction with humanity.
+It’s extremely difficult not to make fun of someone wearing this gift, but the usefulness and comfort of the Ostrich Pillow Lite cannot be denied.
+Ideal for constant travelers or students who need a short break from studying, the Ostrich Pillow Lite follows up on the popular Ostrich Pillow, which was like a personal, mobile version of the Google Nap Pod.

 - Pros: Shuts out the majority of sound and light.
 Perfect for sleeping on a plane.
-Includes hand holes for adjusting headphones or tucking hands away when napping on a desk.
+Can also be used as a neck warmer on cold days.

 - Cons: Not for the self-conscious.
-You will look like a hammerhead shark ready for the next SyFy original creature movie “Landsharknado!”
 Also, not for international spies.
 Enemies can sneak up on you easily.

-Buy This for the Gadget Geek That Loves Everything Star Trek
+Buy This Gift for the Gadget Geek Who Loves Everything Star Trek